-Cutter Senior Consultant Erin E. Sullivan, PhD, is an Associate Professor of Healthcare Management at the Sawyer School of Business at Suffolk University and also holds on the faculty of Harvard Medical School’s Department of Global Health and Social Medicine/Center for Primary Care.
+Cutter Senior Consultant Erin E. Sullivan, PhD, is an Associate Professor of Healthcare Management at the Sawyer School of Business at Suffolk University and also holds a position on the faculty of Harvard Medical School’s Department of Global Health and Social Medicine/Center for Primary Care.
 Professor Sullivan’s research and teaching interests focus on building leaders, teams, and culture in healthcare.
 She is also a member of Arthur D. Little's AMP open consulting network.

 Professor Sullivan joined Suffolk in July 2020 after spending almost seven years as the research and curriculum director at the Harvard Medical School Center for Primary Care.
 Her flagship research project was mixed methods case study research to understand exemplary primary care.
 This research has yielded a collection of Harvard Business School-style teaching cases, peer reviewed journal articles, and commentaries.

 While at Harvard, Professor Sullivan directed the Physician as Leader course for fourth year medical students at Harvard Medical School, as well as regional and national leadership development programs for primary care clinicians and their team members.
 Professor Sullivan also designed multiple graduate-level courses about organizational change and frequently conducted workshops for primary care audiences on leading change.

 Professor Sullivan serves as an advisor to the Leadership Education and Development Program at the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
 She also serves as the External Examiner for the Professional Diploma in Leading People and Teams in Healthcare at the Royal College of Surgeons in Ireland.